FENLLY/fenlly.github.io/README.md

 (Coming soon).

-See also the [**favorites**](https://fenlly.org/favorites) for some favorite references and downloads, such as the "End-To-End Encrytion" and "Signal Messenger".
+See also the [**favorites**](https://fenlly.org/favorites) for some favorite references and downloads, such as the "End-To-End Encryption" and "Signal Messenger".

 That's all, and thanks!